josecoelho/awkwardrometer/README.md

 Back to the AI generated `README.md`:

+> **Note**: This README is a perfect example of how to turn "I made a simple audio gauge that measures awkward silence" into "I BUILT A REVOLUTIONARY SILENCE MONITORING SYSTEM!"
+The power of technical writing at its finest - where every basic feature sounds like it could solve world hunger.
+Please read with a grain of salt and enjoy our enthusiasm! 😄

 # Awkwardrometer

 A web-based tool that visualizes the growing awkwardness of silence using a single gauge.
 Perfect for those moments when you're not sure if you should say something or just let the silence consume your soul.